presnick/ProgramsInformationPeople/_sources/Assignments/ps2.rst

 Unix Problems
 -------------

 The following problems include instructions for you to follow in your Terminal application, if you have a Mac, or in Git Bash, if you have Windows (:ref:`instructions for installing git bash <install_git_bash>`).
-Each one requires you to take a screenshot of the result and upload all these screenshots to **Unix Problems (PS2)** on our course CTools page.
-(CTools > SI 106 002 > Assignments > Unix Problems (PS2))
+Each one requires you to take a screenshot of the result and upload all these screenshots to **PS3 Unix Problems** on Canvas  > Assignments PS3 Unix Problems.

 To take a screenshot,